tahoe-lafs/tahoe-lafs/docs/operator-tutorial/1-client-node.rst

 The landing page should show 1 of 1 storage servers connected, 0 introducers and 0 helpers.
 This verifies that the client can run Tahoe requests and that the storage node successfully responds.

-.. admonition:: Congratulations on completing Step 2 !
+.. note:: Congratulations on completing Step 2 !
     :class: tip